- 1 INTRODUCTION:

 To find and learn details of different types of Firms which Manufactures Toothpaste and Soaps In India

 An objective is the brainchild of any project report.
 The project report will always Contain certain objectives that need to be accomplished.
-Following are the objectives that are behind the preparation of this project on “types of Firms which Manufactures Toothpaste and Soaps In India”.
+The following are the objectives that are behind the preparation of this project on “types of Firms which Manufacture Toothpaste and Soaps In India.”